Skip to content

 • Enable/Disable: Modify the rule's status.
 When a metric generation rule is disabled, the corresponding data will not be written to the measurement.
 Writing resumes after enabling.

-• Delete: Remove unnecessary rules.
+• Delete: Delete unnecessary rules.
 After a rule is deleted, the measurement is not deleted, but data writing stops.

 • Batch operations: Perform batch operations on specific rules, including enabling, disabling, deleting, and exporting rules.